Azure/azure-powershell/src/App/App/help/Az.App.md

 ## Az.App Cmdlets
 ### [Disable-AzContainerAppRevision](Disable-AzContainerAppRevision.md)
-Deactivates a revision for a Container App
+Deactivates a revision for a Container App.

 ### [Enable-AzContainerAppRevision](Enable-AzContainerAppRevision.md)
 Activates a revision for a Container App